Fahi28/Museum-Data-Pipeline/README.md

 ## Dashboard

-The dashboard will provide a visual representation of the data processed from the Kafka messages and offer insights into the system’s performance.
+The dashboard will provide a visual representation of the data processed from the Kafka messages.

 ### Wireframe